codeimpossible/docker-volume-example/README.md

 $ ./start.sh
 ```

 Will tell docker to build and run `Prep.dockerfile`.
-This container creates 3 volumes to store the files within the repo:
+This container creates a volume to store some the files within the repo:

-- `vol_dockerfiles` which contains all the *.dockerfile files
 - `vol_scripts` which contains all the *.sh files
-- `vol_out` which will hold created files within the prep container (not used yet)

 ## The issue
 The prep container will build successfully, but the `docker run` command will fail with an error similar to ```cp: can't stat '/app/*.sh': No such file or directory```